 In the world of Italian wine, Bolgheri is very much in the premier league.
-It produces some of the greatest Cabernet-based wines in the world which feature in lists of the ‘ten best wines of the world’ beloved of journalists.
+It produces some of the greatest Cabernet-based wines in the world which feature in lists of the ‘ten best wines of the world’ beloved of journalists and readers.

 Links to featured wineries:

 For the wine lover, Bolgheri is magical.
 There are vineyards all over Tuscany, often in close proximity to each other.
 In the tiny area of Bolgheri there seems to be virtually nothing else.
 The excellent map of the DOCG shows the vineyards, side-by-side, fanning off the Via Bolgherese in a nearly unbroken line.
 Rather like the Côte d’Or in Burgundy, it’s wine first and everything else a very poor second.
 In more humdrum reality, most of the land surface is wooded.